 Cayenne pepper is a strong thermogenic, which means it heats up the body so it naturally burns calories (and fat).
 The other big benefit of cayenne pepper is it increases blood flow and circulation in the body (remember, poor circulation is another major cause of cellulite).
 And it’s also a very potent detoxifier as well!

 So be sure to take ½-1 teaspoon of cayenne pepper powder twice daily and use it in your cooking as much as possible.
 Or, add a teaspoon of cayenne pepper with one teaspoon of finely grated ginger and the juice from one freshly-squeezed lemon to a glass of warm water.
 Mix well and drink this twice daily.
 Be aware that cayenne pepper is hot, so if you struggle with the heat then the next best and easiest option may be taking cayenne pepper in capsule form.
+In addition, if you aren't used to having hot peppers then be sure to start off on a low amount then slowly build up as your body becomes more adapted to the heat of the pepper.

 Many young women find themselves developing cellulite during their puberty years as their hormones are raging and bouncing all over the place.
-If their hormones remain unbalanced (due to unhealthy lifestyle habits, use of pharmaceuticals such as the pill, etc) their cellulite will continue to advance, even when they move into their 20’s and 30’s.
+If their hormones remain unbalanced (due to unhealthy lifestyle habits, use of pharmaceuticals such as the contraceptive pill, etc) their cellulite will continue to advance, even when they move into their 20’s and 30’s.
 Then once a woman hits her perimenopausal, menopausal and postmenopausal years, cellulite can, and usually does, accelerate even more.
 New research is now beginning to show just how much of a powerful role unbalanced hormones actually play in body fat accumulation, fluid retention, and cellulite in women.

 So balancing your hormones is absolutely vital for getting rid of cellulite permanently.
 Unbalanced hormones don’t just cause cellulite either, they cause all sorts of undesirable “womanly problems” including gynecological problems and emotional problems.
 This is where the trace mineral boron comes in…

 Boron is the most important and crucial nutrient for balancing estrogen and progesterone in women and testosterone in men… hands down!
-In fact, if you are suffering from any of the health problems mentioned above then there’s a good chance you’re chronically deficient in this essential mineral.
+In fact, if you're suffering from any of the health problems mentioned above then there’s a good chance you’re chronically deficient in this essential mineral.
 Boron is the main precursor for all of your hormones, especially your sex hormones.
 Because of the farming methods used today, our produce is almost completely void of boron so supplementation is crucial.
 There are two ways to do this…

 The first is by taking a boron supplement every day.
 You can purchase boron in 3-6 mg liquid or capsule amounts.
 Take 6-10 mg’s a day for best results and continue with this indefinitely.
 Remember, boron is not just a temporary treatment for cellulite, it’s a lifelong health treatment.
 You can also take borax (fit for human consumption of course) as well.
 Borax is basically 100% boron and much cheaper to buy, but still does exactly the same job.
 We recommend you take the time to read this terrific article on boron/borax for a complete understanding of its amazing health benefits….
 The Borax Conspiracy.
 You will also find specific dosages and recommendations listed in there as well.